GreyCorbel/azure-automation-devops-integration/README.md

 * Automation account can be fully managed (runbooks, variables and Dsc configurations not in source control are removed during deployment)
 * Everythimg can be easily published to Azure via Azure PowerShell task from Release pipeline and parametrize it from release variables, as shown on picture below:
 ![AzurePowershell Task in TFS Release pipeline](./images/TFS_AzurePowerShellTask.png)

+Code relies on Az.Resources and Az.Automation PowerShell modules

 ## Folder structure for the root
 ```